Your Business Needs PayPal Fastlane in 2025: Key Benefits and Differences Explained

 Founded in 1998, PayPal provides a secure way to conduct transactions over the internet without sharing sensitive financial information, such as credit card numbers.

-Standard vs Advanced Checkout Integration
+Standard PayPal Checkout vs Advanced PayPal Expanded Checkout Integration

 Over the years, PayPal has evolved beyond just offering a Checkout Button for digital wallet transactions.
 Today, it provides various payment options, including local payment methods (often referred to as alternative payment methods) like Giropay and iDEAL: